openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

     @Called(foo.bar(1)),
 )

-// Will throw an exception because there are 4 executions of foo.bar() within the verification scope, but only 2 executions are verified here.
+// Will throw an exception because there are 4 executions of foo.bar() in the verification scope, but only 2 executions are verified here.
 Verify.ordered(
     @Called(foo.bar(0)),
     @Called(foo.bar(_)),